‘Won’t Hold Back if Someone Sledges Teammates…’ – CSK Star Makes a Bold Remark Ahead of IPL 2025

 The franchise, known for its consistency, has placed strong trust in its young captain, relying on his tactics alongside Dhoni’s valuable experience.

-CSK will take on Mumbai Indians on March 23, followed by a match against RCB on March 28, both at the MA Chidambaram Stadium.
+CSK will take on Mumbai Indians on March 23, followed by a match against RCB on March 28, both at the MA Chidambaram Stadium in Chepauk

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.